-- Office 365 will continue to be our primary communication and collaboration tool for students and teachers.
-Students have access to the full functionality of Office 365 applications (E.g.: Word, Excel, PowerPoint, Outlook, Teams, One Note). - The Technology use Policy IJND as well as the Media Release Policy KDDB are now an opt out.
-If parents would like to opt out of the Technology use or Media Release, please contact the school for the required form.
-Unless parents indicate otherwise, all permissions are in place. - Anyone who opted out of technology last year will have to do it again this year, as the form is only valid for the school year in which it is signed. - Any families who require additions or deletions to the Parent Portal, are asked to complete the following form -Change to Parent Portal Access.pdf
+Office 365 will continue to be our primary communication and collaboration tool for students and teachers.
+Students have access to the full functionality of Office 365 applications (E.g.: Word, Excel, PowerPoint, Outlook, Teams, One Note).

+RETSD technology use and media release policies and forms can be found at the following links:

+Technology Use: Policy IJND

+Media Release: Policy KDDB

+Anyone who opted out of technology last year will have to do it again this year, as the form is only valid for the school year in which it is signed.

+Any families who require additions or deletions to the Parent Portal, are asked to complete the following form

+- Change to Parent Portal Access.pdf